 A plugin definition without a

-namespace is a reference to a known plugin with the same
+namespace is a reference to a discoverable plugin with the same

 plugins: extractors: - name: tap-gitlab pip_url: git+https://gitlab.com/meltano/tap-gitlab.git

-settings; see below) from the known plugin definition.
+settings; see below) from the discoverable plugin definition.

 namespace is specified, we're dealing with a custom plugin definition instead, and additional properties